Fiserv/firstvision-apac/docs/Loyalty-Management.md

 # Loyalty Management

-The Loyalty Management group of APIs provides comprehensive function to list / enquire the loyalty based points for a given account.
+The Loyalty Management group of APIs provides comprehensive function to list and inquire the loyalty based points for a given account.

 Please click on the below link to explore the specific API of interest